ethereum/ethereum-org-website/public/content/developers/tutorials/data-storage-strategies/index.md

 Other than the cost of memory expansion, `EXTCODECOPY` costs 2600 gas for the first access to a contract (when it is "cold") and 100 gas for subsequent copies from the same contract plus 3 gas per 32 byte word.
 Compared with calldata, which costs 15.95 per byte, this is cheaper starting at about 200 bytes.
 Based on [the formula for memory expansion costs](https://www.evm.codes/about#memoryexpansion), at long as you don't need more than 4MB of memory, the memory expansion cost is smaller than the cost of adding calldata.

 Of course, this is just the cost to *read* the data.
 To create the contract costs approximately 32,000 gas + 200 gas/byte.
-This method is only economical when the same information needs to be read a large number of times in different transactions.
+This method is only economical when the same information needs to be read many times in different transactions.

 Contract code can be nonsensical, as long as it doesn't start with `0xEF`.
 Contracts that start with `0xEF` are interpreted as [ethereum object format](https://notes.ethereum.org/@ipsilon/evm-object-format-overview), which has much stricter requirements.